msamogh/msamogh/README.md

 I'm a PhD student at the University of Florida.
 My research lies at the intersection of **Dialogue** and **HCI**.
 I also like to build and contribute to **open-source** software tools and libraries for ML engineers and researchers.

-- 🌱 I’m actively looking for Research Internship openings for Summer 2023.
+- 🌱 I’m actively looking for Research Internship openings for Summer 2024.
 - 💬 Ask me about anything, I am happy to help.
 I am very much open to new research ideas and collaborations.
 - 📫 You can reach out to me at [msamogh@gmail.com](msamogh@gmail.com) (more social links at the bottom).
 - 😄 Pronouns: [he/him/his](https://en.pronouns.page/he)

 ## Research
-In my research, I'm interested in answering the following question:
+Commercially-motivated "task-oriented" and "chitchat" dialogue systems such as virtual assistants and customer service bots are all around us and are more powerful than ever thanks to LLMs.
+However, advances in LLM-based dialogue systems are yet to translate into educational dialogue, negotiation, collaboration, and so on.
+I collectively term such paradigms as the "Long Tail" of dialogue systems.

-> How to leverage large language models and transfer learning techniques to bootstrap dialogue systems for **_understudied dialogue paradigms_ such as negotiation, collaboration, and tutoring**?
+My research interests touch upon ML, NLP, and HCI issues surrounding the authorship, bootstrapping, crowdsourcing, synthetic data generation, and evaluation of these Long Tail Dialogue Systems.

 ## Open-Source